billyxs/dynamomo/README.md

 // import
 import dynamomo from 'dynamomo'

-// Configure table with stage
+// Configure dynamomo with table prefix and logging dynamomo.config({
-dynamomo.config({
+  debug: true,         // outputs dynamodb usage information as you query

-  tablePrefix: stage, // takes care of prefixing for different stages
+  tablePrefix: 'prod', // takes care of prefixing for tables.
-  debug: true // outputs dynamodb usage information as you query })
+                       // eg: table name 'items' will be 'prod-items' })

 ```